 Advance Family Planning (AFP) is aims to increase the financial investment and political commitment needed to ensure access to voluntary, high quality family planning services through evidence-based advocacy.
 The project has been running since 2012, with a focus on Bihar and Uttar Pradesh.
 The Programme has been playing a crucial role in strengthening the state family planning programme especially in districts with poor family planning indicators.
 The District Working Group model of convergence, implemented by AFP has shown that even with very little investment, it is possible to implement high quality work at the district level.
 The programme is in its seventh year of implementation and in its final year of partnership with the Johns Hopkins University.

-Realising Commitments to Family PLanning (RCFP) is being implemented by PFI with support from Bill and Melinda Gates Foundation.
-The programme aims to increase funding and support to improve policies and expand quality family planning services, including birth spacing methods, using a human rights approach and a women’s empowerment framework.
-The key objective of the programme is to improve the knowledge of key influencers and decision makers like parliamentarians and media by highlighting the urgency to increase the availability of quality family planning services with an expanded basket of contraceptive choices in the country.
-The programme has been running since 2014.
+Realising Commitments to Family Planning is being implemented by PFI with support from Bill and Melinda Gates Foundation.
+The programme aims to increase funding and support to improve programs and expand quality family planning services, including birth spacing methods, using a choice based approached and women’s empowerment framework.
+The objective of the programme is to improve the knowledge of key stakeholders by highlighting the urgency to increase the availability of quality family planning services with an expanded basket of contraceptive choices in the country.
+The programme has been running since 2014

 PFI is also working in Rajasthan towards ensuring that young people know about sexual and reproductive health topics and where to access services with support from Children's Investment Fund Foundation (CIFF) through Feminist Adolescent Youth led Action.
 At the district level, in collaboration with local NGO partners, PFI will work in the villages of Bundi, Karauli and Dungarpur to cultivate ARSH (adolescent reproductive and sexual health) champions who will amplify the ARSH agenda to raise commitments, improve programs and increase access.
 The project started in 2018.